One-Bit Phase Retrieval: Optimal Rates and Efficient Algorithms: Introduction

 The problem of 1-bit phase retrieval is closely related to 1-bit compressed sensing and phase retrieval, both of which have been extensively researched in recent years.
 To put our contribution in perspective, we shall now briefly review some of the most relevant theoretical developments in these areas.

 The optimal rate of 1-bit compressed sensing is due to Jacques et al. \cite{jacques2013robust} who showed that the optimal error rate is at the order $\calO(\frac{k}{m})$, up to a logarithmic factor.
 On the computational side, \cite{jacques2013robust} also introduced the (normalized) binary iterative hard thresholding (NBIHT) that performs thresholded gradient descent with respect the one-sided $\ell_1$-loss and empirically observed its optimal performance.
 There have been some attempts to provide theoretical justification for the optimality of NBIHT since the pioneering work of \cite{jacques2013robust}.
 For example, Liu et at. \cite{liu2019one} showed that the later iterates of NBIHT remain bounded with the same level of estimation error, and Friedlander et al. \cite{friedlander2021nbiht} proved the first non-asymptotic error rate for NBIHT that decays with $m$ almost optimally but exhibits highly sub-optimal dependence on the sparsity $k$.
-More recently, a near-optimal guarantee was presented by Matsumoto and Mazumdar \cite{matsumoto2022binary}, showing that NBIHT with a particular step size achieves estimation error $\calO(\frac{k}{m}\log(\frac{mn}{k^2}))$.
+More recently, a near-optimal guarantee was presented by Matsumoto and Mazumdar \cite{matsumoto2024binary}, showing that NBIHT with a particular step size achieves estimation error $\calO(\frac{k}{m}\log(\frac{mn}{k^2}))$.
 We also note in passing a few efficient solvers with sub-optimal theoretical guarantees.
 The linear programming approach in \cite{plan2013one} is perhaps the first efficient and provable 1-bit compressed sensing solver, achieving an error rate of $\tilde{\calO}((\frac{k}{m})^{1/5})$.
 There are also efficient solvers robust to noise or for more general non-linear models, see, e.g., \cite{plan2012robust,plan2016generalized,plan2017high,awasthi2016learning}.
 These algorithms, however, achieve error rates no faster than $\calO(\sqrt{k/m})$.
 Readers can consult the surveys \cite{boufounos2015quantization,dirksen2019quantized} for an overview of quantized compressed sensing.
 More broadly, our work is related to the rapidly growing literature on the quantized versions of various estimation problems and signal reconstruction from general non-linear observations.
-See, e.g., \cite{genzel2023unified,jung2021quantized,dirksen2022covariance,chen2022high,davenport20141,Cai2013AMC,xu2020quantized,thrampoulidis2020generalized,jacques2021importance}.
+See, e.g., \cite{genzel2023unified,jung2021quantized,dirksen2022covariance,chen2022high,davenport20141,Cai2013AMC,xu2020quantized,thrampoulidis2020generalized,jacques2021importance}. {Table~\ref{table11} compares our results on 1-bit (sparse) phase retrieval with existing results on 1-bit compressed sensing, demonstrating that our work essentially extends the main theoretical findings of 1-bit compressed sensing to the phase retrieval setting.}